 UE locals are the most important part of our union.
-As autonomous bodies, chartered by the National UE, all locals are responsible for defending their members and advancing the needs of the membership on the job and through political action.
+As autonomous bodies, chartered by the National UE, all locals are responsible for defending UE members and advancing the needs of the membership on the job and through political action.
 High levels of membership participation are encouraged and made possible by the structure of our local unions.

 Constitution and By-Laws

 Each local adopts its own constitution, written and ratified by the members.
 The constitution spells out the rights and duties of the membership, how the local will be governed, and how the local’s activities will be financed.
 Every member is welcome to read and become familiar with the local constitution and, if necessary, propose changes.

 The only requirement: UE local constitutions cannot be in conflict with the constitution of the National Union, especially in the areas of union democracy, finances, and the right of all workers to belong to the union—regardless of skill, age, sex, nationality, color, race, religious or political belief or affiliation, sexual orientation, disability or immigration status.
 The reason?
 If union democracy is corrupted by excluding groups of workers from membership, true rank-and-file control is also destroyed—and bosses are given yet another tool with which they can divide workers.